-Thus, by the end of the war, television not only was ready for commercial application, but also was a better system, because of research and engineering advances achieved for military purposes.
-Among these were a more sensitive camera tubethe image orthicon, more powerful transmitting equipment operating over the full bandwidth allocated to commercial service, improved picture display techniques based on radar developments during the war, and effective network relay techniques.
+Thus, by the end of the war, television not only was ready for commercial application; it also was a better system, because of research and engineering advances achieved for military purposes.
+Among these were a more sensitive camera tube-the image orthicon; more powerful transmitting equipment operating over the full bandwidth allocated to commercial service; improved picture display techniques based on radar developments during the war, and effective network relay techniques.